Q. Do I really need to sell my timeshare?

 Q. What happens when I have a buyer willing to buy my timeshare?

-A. If you have come to an agreement with a buyer, the first step is to put everything in writing with a purchase and sales agreement.
+A. If you have come to an agreement with a buyer to sell your timeshare, the first step is to put everything in writing with a purchase and sales agreement.
 If you are unable to put your own purchase and sales agreement together, these services can also be completed through our affiliated licensed brokers Gateway Timeshare Resales (1-877-536-0560) or, for FL & NV properties, Timeshare Broker Associates (1-877-624-6889).
 Keep in mind they will charge a nominal document preparation fee, but they will follow the transaction all the way through the closing process.

 Once the purchase and sales agreement has been completed, you'll need to hire a genuine title company.
 We've spent years vetting companies and recommend both Chicago Title Timeshare and First American Title Insurance Company.
 Once they receive your purchase and sales agreement, they will be your point of contact through the rest of the closing process.